mdriscollic/docs/content/en/docs/Metadata/Inventory/_index.md

 |**Inventory: View, create, edit, delete items.** | **UI-Inventory Item** | data | delete | This allows the user to delete item records.
 The user can also view and edit items.|
 |**Inventory: View, create, edit, mark missing items.** | **UI-Inventory Item Mark-As-Missing** | procedural | execute | This allows the user to update an item record's Item status to Missing.
 The user can also view and edit items.|

-Note: Some actions in Inventory require permissions/capabilities in other apps.
-For example, **View source** requires permissions in quickMARC.
+Note: Some actions in Inventory require capabilities in other apps.

 ## Keyboard shortcuts